vekatze/neut/book/src/modules-and-sources.md

 ls ./archive # => 0-1.tar.zst
 ```

 The argument of `archive` must be something like `0-1`, `0-1-0`, or `1-2-0-1`.
-Leading zeros are preserved, the first non-zero component is treated as the major version, and the remaining components are compared as minor components.
+Leading zeros are preserved, the first non-zero component is treated as the major version, and the remaining components are compared lexicographically as minor components.

 You can then upload these tarballs by pushing them to GitHub, for example.